SeraphJACK/SimpleLogin/README.md

 Simple Login plugins, or plugins for short, is an extension to how Simple Login handles when players join, log in and leave the server.

-Just like storage providers, each plugin has its own unique resource location to identify itself.
+Just like storage providers, each plugin has its unique resource location to identify itself.

-Some key functionalities of Simple Login are also implemented as built in plugin, and here's a list of them.
+Some key functionalities of Simple Login are also implemented as built-in plugins, and here's a list of them.

 ### AutoSave

 ResourceLocation: `simplelogin:autosave`

-This plugin will trigger Storage provider to save all data every five minutes.
+This plugin will trigger the Storage provider to save all data every five minutes.

 This plugin is enabled by default.